Why Food Is Important for Child Development

 Involve kids in the kitchen

 Children are more likely to eat what they help prepare.
-Invite them to wash vegetables, stir sauces, tear lettuce, or sprinkle cheese.
+Invite them to wash vegetables, stir sauces, tear lettuce, sprinkle cheese, or choose between two healthy side dishes.
 These small jobs give them a sense of pride and curiosity about food.

 Offer choices, not ultimatums